AlenaBukilic/research-helper/README.md

 - When email is requested, the user must provide their email address
 - The "Run Research" button is automatically disabled if email is requested but no valid email address is provided
 - Email sending is handled via agent handoff - the research manager agent hands off to the email agent when research is complete
+- Email duplicate prevention relies on agent instructions (the email agent is instructed to call send_email only once), not code-level tracking